ipa320/jenkins_setup/README.md

 [this description](http://pkg.jenkins-ci.org/debian/).
 After a successful installation you can access the Jenkins server in your browser on \<YOUR_JENKINS_SERVER_IP\>:8080.

+*!!!Be careful with updating your Jenkins server.
+If you do, check if everything works still properly!!!*

 ###Required Jenkins plugins
 Go to Jenkins plugin manager (\<YOUR_JENKINS_SERVER_IP\>:8080/pluginManager/available) and install the following plugins: